Ruth Mackenzie: Career

 She was appointed artistic director of the Holland Festival in Amsterdam in 2013, which saw her deliver four festivals from 2015 to 2018.
 She acted as consultant dramaturg of the Vienna Festwochen.

-She became the first female artistic director of the Théâtre du Châtelet in Paris, France, in 2017, but was sacked from the job in August 2020 for reasons that were still unclear years later.
+She became the first female artistic director of the Théâtre du Châtelet in Paris, France, in 2017 but was sacked from the job in August 2020 for reasons that remain unclear years later.

-In early 2022 Mackenzie was working with the Mayor of London, Sadiq Khan, on the "Let's Do London" campaign.
+In early 2022 Mackenzie worked with the Mayor of London, Sadiq Khan, on the "Let's Do London" campaign.

-In March 2022, she was announced as the artistic director of the Adelaide Festival from its 2023 edition, working with the present co-directors Neil Armfield and Rachel Healy and taking over in mid-2022.
+In March 2022, she was announced as the artistic director of the Adelaide Festival from its 2023 edition.
+Initially she worked with the incumbent co-directors Neil Armfield and Rachel Healy before taking over in mid-2022.
+In August 2024 it was announced that Mackenzie had been appointed Program Director, Arts, Culture and Creative Industries Policy within the Department of the Premier and Cabinet.

 Recognition and awards

 Mackenzie was appointed a member of the Order of the British Empire in 1995, and a Commander of the Order of the British Empire for her work on the 2012 London Olympics.